 By Jim Ferri

-Although European travelers usually don’t think of them, you can often take great day trips by rail to many destinations.
+Although travelers in Europe usually don’t think of them, you can take great day trips by rail to many destinations.
 This lets you see a lot more without having to pack and unpack at every stop.

-Most travelers, however, only use their rail passes or buy tickets for long-distance travel, say traveling from Paris to Berlin or Rome to Zurich.
+Most travelers, however, only use their rail passes, or buy tickets for, long-distance travel.
+Say, perhaps, traveling from Paris to Berlin or Rome to Zurich.
 But it makes sense to also use trains for day trips at your primary destination.

 Train trips in Europe are usually quite good and comfortable.
 With a rail pass or a discount, they are also relatively inexpensive.
 You can often cut those costs even more by making the trip on a comfortable modern bus.
-The caveat is that bus travel is although frequently – but not always – is longer.
+The caveat is that bus travel is usually much longer, although there are exceptions.

 26 Good European Day Trips

-Here are 26 good European day trips by rail that are well worth the time and are relatively inexpensive, as well.
+Here are 26 good European day trips by rail that are well worth the time.
+Better yet, they are also relatively inexpensive, as well.
 Many are only a one-or-two-hour ride each way (one only 14 minutes), some two-three hours, two over three hours.
 We have not included any that were four hours or longer.

 We have, however, included information on bus travel which may be of interest to those who want to curtail costs even more.

 If you feel a long ride leaves you too little time to see a city, consider making it overnight, staying at a hotel near the station.

 All prices quoted are for one-way tickets in 2021.